isaacnmm/pestpolicy-hugo2XX/content/posts/best-camera-for-music-videos/index.md

 **Sneak Peek: ** - Has 4 built-in mics plus a 5-inch touchscreen LCD - UsesBlack magic powerful OS great for music videos - Itscomposite body is made from sturdy carbon fiber - Will short HD at 120fps, RAW in addition to and 4K at a rate of 60fps with no sensor cropping - Has a4096*2160 resolution and 3 sensor - Allow ProRes, Rec.

-709, or LOG recording - Has (mini)XLR and phantom power input Videographers and producers such as Ben Hausdorff working with the Pentatonix love this Blackmagic 4K for music videos including using it as a [YouTube camera](https://pestpolicy.com/best-camera-for-youtube/) and for concert videos.
+709, or LOG recording - Has (mini)XLR and phantom power input Videographers and producers such as Ben Hausdorff working with the Pentatonix love this Blackmagic 4K for music videos including using it as a [YouTube camera](https://pestpolicy.com/best-camera-for-youtube/)and for concert videos.
 It shoots 120 fps for its windowed HD mode.

-Hausdorff used the camera for shooting the viral [evolution of the Ariana Grande music video]( with incredible harmonies.
+Hausdorff used the camera for shooting the viral [evolution of the Ariana Grande music video](withincredibleharmonies.

-The Blackmagic 4K Pocket with a large monitor (at the rear) gave him an excellent recording time plus great 4K images.
+TheBlackmagic4KPocketwithalargemonitor(attherear) gave him an excellent recording time plus great 4K images.
 At the core of its performance is the 4/3 sensor, which can be used with a wide range of lenses.
 It has a resolution of 4096 x 2160 that's ideal for shooting 4K videos at 60fps.
 It wont introduce a crop factor, which may need further processing.

 The duo ISO configuration allows you to choose the camera sensitivity depending on the current lighting conditions and thus reduces noise at the higher ISOs.
 Produces excellent DCI 4K-RAW videos plus you'll love its simple-to-use menu.
 Blackmagic features a five-inch full HD touchscreen and control buttons just within reach of your fingers.
 Such a configuration facilitates a convenient and smooth operation of the camera.